 Nathan Holman has always loved music and performing.
 As an undergraduate on a performance scholarship, he attended Southern Utah University and sang in Acclamation, SUU’s premier performance group.
 In one year, he performed in over 100 shows across the country and internationally.
 During his junior and senior years, he performed with Opus, SUU’s chamber choir, which included a performance at Carnegie Hall.
 He enjoys playing the piano and is currently studying the violin.
 He attended the University of Utah medical school and practices emergency medicine in St. George, Utah.

-(leave of absence) Clint Jarvis started his musical journey as a young child, singing in various children’s choirs, learning the piano, and participating in state and national fiddle contests.
+Clint Jarvis, section leader, started his musical journey as a young child, singing in various children’s choirs, learning the piano, and participating in state and national fiddle contests.
 He attended Brigham Young University-Idaho, where he sang with the Vocal Union Jazz Ensemble and Collegiate Singers.
 During his LDS mission to Southern California, Clint organized, directed, and arranged music for a missionary singing group, The Messengers, who put on multiple performances and went on to record an album.
 He has had the pleasure of singing with the St. George Chamber Singers since its inception in 2015.
 Clint and his family enjoy hiking, canyoneering, and ATVing both here in Southern Utah and beyond.